 We measure plant-level energy inputs using data from the 2007 CM and the 2006 MECS.
 The CM includes about 350,000 U.S. manufacturing plants operating in 2007, while MECS includes a probabilistic sample of around 15,000 plants.
 We join MECS and the CM at the plant level, using a unique plant identifier.
 Our MECS estimates use survey weights to make statistics represent the broader manufacturing sector.
 The CM reports each plant's value of shipments, capital stock, production hours, and expenditure on electricity, fuels, and materials.
 We exclude "administrative records" since many of their values are imputed.
-We also exclude records where output, fuel expenditures, or electricity expenditures are imputed.
+We also exclude records where output, fuel expenditures, or electricity expenditures are imputed, or where any variable value exceeds 100 times the 99th percentile of the distribution of values.

-The CM and MECS both report plant-level expenditure on fuels and on electricity, which we use to compute $CO_2$ emissions.
-MECS further reports physical quantities and expenditures for each fuel, which we convert to $CO_2$ (see Appendix for details).
-Since the CM does not report expenditures by fuel type, we use MECS to calculate industry-level averages of $CO_2$ per dollar of fuel expenditure, and we multiply each CM establishment's fuel expenditure by these averages.
-For electricity inputs, we use the EPA's eGrid database-which assigns annual total output emissions rates ( $CO_2$ per KWh) to 26 regions of the country-to calculate the mean marginal emissions based on plant location of electricity consumption.
+The CM and MECS both report plant-level expenditure on fuels and on electricity, which we use to compute CO2 emissions.
+MECS further reports physical quantities and expenditures for each fuel, which we convert to CO2 (see Appendix for details).
+Since the CM does not report expenditures by fuel type, we use MECS to calculate industry-level averages of CO2 per dollar of fuel expenditure, and we multiply each CM establishment's fuel expenditure by these averages.
+For electricity inputs, we use the EPA's eGrid database, which assigns annual total output emissions rates (CO2 per KWh) to 26 regions of the country, to calculate the mean marginal emissions based on plant location of electricity consumption.

 We account for indirect emissions only in our estimates of carbon tariffs.
 We do this in two separate ways.
 First, we use the 2007 U.S. benchmark input-output data of the Bureau of Economic Analysis.
 We invert the input-output table to compute the total dollars of coal, oil, and natural gas inputs required to produce a dollar of output in each industry.
-We apply emissions coefficients from the Energy Information Agency and Environmental Protection Agency (EPA) to calculate the total $CO_2$ emitted per dollar of output in an industry.
+We apply emissions coefficients from the Energy Information Agency and Environmental Protection Agency (EPA) to calculate the total CO2 emitted per dollar of output in an industry.
 Our second measure of indirect emissions comes from the CM Materials Trailer, which provides plant-level detail on the dollar value of each material input, along with associated input industry codes.
 We multiply these expenditures by the corresponding industry emissions rate from the inverted input-output table.
 Thus, while emissions rates are constant across intermediate input industries, plant-level variation in intermediate input intensity generates additional heterogeneity in energy and emissions productivity.

 We use all these data to construct multiple measures of energy and emissions productivity.
-For comparability with common productivity measures, we construct productivity measures as the log of the value of shipments per dollar of direct energy input, or per metric ton of $CO_2$ emitted.
-We also discuss estimates that define productivity as log dollars of value added per unit of energy input or $CO_2$ emissions.
-We calculate value added by subtracting expenditures on materials, parts, and energy from the plant's total value of shipments.
+For comparability with common productivity measures, we construct productivity measures as the log of the value of shipments per dollar of direct energy input, or per metric ton of CO2 emitted.
+We also discuss estimates that define productivity as log dollars of value added per unit of energy input or CO2 emissions in the appendix.
+We calculate value added by subtracting expenditures on capital, labor, materials, and energy from the plant's total value of shipments.

-For each industry, we measure productivity heterogeneity by calculating the 90th and 10th percentile of energy and $CO_2$ productivity across plants within the same industry.
-We also compute the within-industry standard deviation of all productivity measures for each of the 375 industries.
+For each industry, we measure productivity heterogeneity by calculating the 90th and 10th percentile of energy and CO2 productivity across plants within the same industry.3 We also compute the within-industry standard deviation of all productivity measures for each of the 375 industries.
 Lastly, we summarize these industry-level dispersion measures by taking the unweighted mean across all industries.
 This latter statistic provides some insight on within-industry heterogeneity in productivity for the mean industry.